Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 Declare a car with all attributes and print these out.
 Declare a Car with only a speed, and print out its model.
 (see *car.mojo*)

+## 7.4 Overloading
++
+Overloading a function (or method) name occurs when two or more functions or methods have the same name, but different parameter lists.
+The Mojo compiler selects the version that most closely matches the argument types.

-## 7.4 Overloaded functions and methods
+### 7.4.1 Overloaded functions and methods
 Like in Python, you can define functions in Mojo without specifying argument data types and Mojo will handle them dynamically.
 This is nice when you want expressive APIs that just work by accepting arbitrary inputs and let *dynamic dispatch* decide how to handle the data.
 However, when you want to ensure type safety, Mojo also offers full support for overloaded functions and methods, a feature that does not exist in Python.
 This allows you to define multiple functions with the same name but with different arguments.
 This is a common feature called *overloading*, as seen in many languages, such as C++, Java, and Swift.
 When resolving a function call, Mojo tries each candidate and uses the one that works (if only one works), or it picks the closest match (if it can determine a close match), or it reports that the call is ambiguous if it can’t figure out which one to pick.
 In the latter case, you can resolve the ambiguity by adding an explicit cast on the call site.